Dr. Jerry Graham: Professional wrestling career

 Graham began wrestling at the age of 14 in his hometown of Phoenix, Arizona, and won his first major title, the NWA Southern Heavyweight Championship, in December 1956.
 He was the founder of the storyline Graham wrestling family, which included Eddie Graham (Edward Gossett), "Crazy" Luke Graham (James Grady Johnson), "Superstar" Billy Graham (Wayne Coleman), Mike Graham (Mike Gossett), Jerry Graham Jr., Crazy Luke Graham Jr. (Donald J. Jolly), Mad Dog Steele Graham (Tom Hankins) and Gerry Chubby Graham (M. Gerald Sadler).
 Along with Eddie, Jerry sold out Madison Square Garden many times in the 1950s and late 1960s, when they were known as The Golden Grahams.
 After his tag team success, Dr. Graham brought "Crazy" Luke Graham and "Superstar" Billy Graham into the Graham family.
 He engaged in a feud with Buddy Rogers in 1956, predominantly in New York.

 On November 19, 1957, Graham and Dick the Bruiser wrestled Antonio Rocca and Edouard Carpentier at Madison Square Garden.
 During the match, a major riot exploded and many fans were arrested, with eight police officers being injured from chairs that were thrown by fans.
 All of the wrestlers during the match were fined, and Dick the Bruiser was banned for life from wrestling in New York.
 He was a top contender for Bruno Sammartino's World Wide Wrestling Federation (WWWF) World Heavyweight Championship, wrestling him in three bouts at Madison Square Garden.
 The arena was so packed that more than 10,000 fans were turned away.

 Despite coming up short in winning the world title, Graham held the WWWF United States Tag Team Championship six times; his first reign with Eddie Graham began in September 1958, when they defeated Mark Lewin and Don Curtis.
 They won the titles again in May 1959 until it was vacated due to Jerry suffering an injury.
 He also held it in November with Johnny Valentine until Eddie took his place the following year.
 This also included a reign with "brother" Crazy Luke Graham in March 1964.
 Graham also won the NWA Canadian Tag Team Championship with Abdullah the Butcher in October 1967.
+In 1970, he teamed with Superstar Billy Graham in Los Angeles.

 He spent the 1970s training other wrestlers and occasionally wrestling himself.
 Graham unsuccessfully attempted a comeback to the now WWF in 1984, and spent the rest of his career as a manager on the independent circuit.
 Throughout his career, he suffered from injuries which included a broken nose, dislocated hip, back pain, and at least 300 stitches to his back.

 Graham's final match took place in 1986 at the Grand Olympic Auditorium for All-Star California Championship Wrestling, challenging Victor Rivera for the CCW Heavyweight Championship.
 The match was stopped due to Graham's excessive bleeding.
 Pampero Firpo also returned that evening to professional wrestling, winning a 20-man battle royal.